byalexeykh/CsharpSocketChat/README.md

 2) star clients
 3) start chatting

-notice: everything works on local host (127.0.0.1)
+notice: everything works on local host (127.0.0.1) and ONLY with english characters